Pianist Menahem Pressler

 you’ve let them down?

-don’t always really know.
-I have found sometimes when I
+it longer.
+So you don’t always really know.
+I have found sometimes

-gave me longevity, the desire to play, the strength to
+that God gave me longevity, the desire to play, the strength to

 practice hard, still teach, still do all of those things.
 That’s a

 BD: How much